Blosc/bcolz/RELEASING.rst

 Announcing
 ----------

-* Send an announcement to the bcolz, blosc, numpy, pandas and python-announce lists.
+* Send an announcement to the bcolz, blosc, pydata and python-announce lists.
 Use the ``ANNOUNCE.rst`` file as skeleton (or possibly as the definitive version).

 * Tweet about the new release and rejoice!